keijiinouehotmail/DataverseConnectionViewerPCF/README.md

 # DataverseConnectionViewerPCF
-A PCF control of DataverseConnectionViewer
+A PCF control of Dataverse Connection Viewer